Water Festival: Myanmar

 Burmese girls perform the Myanmar traditional yein dance with Myanmar dress in the opening ceremony of the Mandalay Thingyan Festival,2012.

-The Myanmar New Year Festival, known as Thingyan (သင်္ကြန်), is announced each year based on calculations from the traditional Myanmar lunisolar calendar, carefully determined by the Myanmar Calendar Calculation Team (ပေါင်နာအဖွဲ့).
+Myanmar New Year Festival, known as Thingyan (သင်္ကြန်), is announced each year based on calculations from the traditional Myanmar lunisolar calendar, carefully determined by the Myanmar Calendar Calculation Team (ပေါင်နာအဖွဲ့).
 The festival usually begins around April 13 and lasts four to five days, depending on the alignment of the sun and traditional astrological interpretations.

 Thingyan marks the transition of the sun from Pisces to Aries, symbolizing the end of the old year and the arrival of the new one.
 It is one of Myanmar's most important and widely celebrated festivals, deeply rooted in both Buddhist traditions and seasonal agricultural cycles.
 The water-throwing is more than just fun—it represents a symbolic cleansing of sins and bad luck from the previous year, helping people to start the new year fresh, spiritually and physically.

-During this period, people across the country engage in various cultural and religious activities, such as building mandats (water-splashing pavilions), performing traditional dances and songs, offering food and donations to monks, and releasing fish or birds to gain merit.
+During this period, people across the country engage in various cultural and religious activities, such as building mandats (မဏ္ဍပ်) or water-splashing pavilions, performing traditional dances and songs, offering food and donations to monks, and releasing fish or birds to gain merit.
 It is also a time for family reunions, acts of kindness to elders, and community bonding.
 Though it is celebrated with energy and joy, Thingyan also carries a message of renewal, generosity, and peace, making it not just a national festival but a spiritual transition into a better year.